Rainbow Orzo Salad

 - Feta: Crumbled feta cheese.

 - Basil: Fresh basil, sliced.
+You can swap for your favorite fresh herbs, like parsley.

 - Salt and Pepper: Sea salt and black pepper to round out all the flavors.